Our Essential Services Make Relocating Easy for You.

 Moving from outside the EU

 If you are not an EU/EEA citizen, you may need a visa to enter Austria.
-An overview of visa regulations for certain countries can be found in the Bürgerservice section on the website of the Austrian Foreign Ministry.
+An overview of visa regulations for certain countries can be found on the website of the Austrian Foreign Ministry.
 Alternatively, you can contact the nearest Austrian Embassy or Consulate in your country of residence (or the diplomatic missions of the Schengen state which represents Austria in your area).
 This is also the best way to access detailed information on the application cost and processing times, and the documents required to obtain a visa.

 Some types of visas merely allow you to enter the country while others are tied to specific work or residence permits.
 Below, we present a few categories that may be relevant for expats.